SaxenaVaibhav80/videochatapp/README.md

 # videochatapp
-this app is use for video chat , and realible for multiple users
+this app is use for video chat , and reliable for multiple users